 When should a decision about entering hospice be made?

-Who should make it?
 The earlier you call, the more the hospice team can do to help.
 At any time during a life-limiting illness, it’s appropriate to discuss all of a patient’s care options, including hospice.
 By law, the decision belongs to the patient.
-Hospice staff members are always available to discuss this decision with the patient, family and physician.
+Hospice staff members are always available to discuss this decision with the patient, family, and physician.

-Should I wait for our physician to raise the possibility of hospice?
+Does a physician have to be the one to raise the possibility of hospice?

 What does the hospice admission process involve?